BloomTech-Labs/asylum-rg-be-a/documentation/overview_and_index.md

 intended to give an overall picture.*

 * A user can generate a table of results, filtered by multiple parameters
-* A user can generate a heatmap of asylum case outcomes
-* A user can generate a real-time graph to represent what trend looks like over time
+* A user can generate a real-time graph to represent what trend looks like over time (Release 4)
+* A user can generate a heatmap of asylum case outcomes (Release 5)
+* A user can download the results of their search (Release 6)

 ## Project Scope

-### In scope
+### Current scope
 * Users can view all case data in a table
 * Users can filter the dataset by one or more parameters

+### Future Scope
+* Users can create a heatmap of asylum case outcomes
+* Users can create a heatmap of asylum case outcomes filtered by one or more parameters
+* Use can generate a real-time graph to display a trend over time
 * Users can download their search results

 ### Out of scope
 * There is no user account, authentication, or log-in